spjennie/Lab-Activity-3/README.md

 In this activity, I learned Python and Javascript to implement sorting algorithms, bubble sort and insertion sort.

-I've included the source code for both bubble sort and insertion sort after I had written those algorithms in pseudocode.
+I have included the source code for both bubble sort and insertion sort after I had written those algorithms in pseudocode.
 Writing them in pseudocode first made me understand the the concepts that I needed to learn for both langugaes.